-- 1 Individuals collecting samples will be responsible for the initiation of custody procedures.
-The - chain of custody will include documentation as to the canister certification, location of sampling - event, time, date, and the name of the individual handling the samples.
-Deviations from - 4 procedure will be considered variances.
-Variances must be preapproved by the program - 5 manager and recorded in the project files.
-Unintentional deviations, sampler malfunctions, and - 6 other problems are nonconformances.
-Nonconformances must be documented and recorded in - the project files.
-All field logbooks/data sheets must be incorporated into WIPP's records - 8 management program.
+Individuals collecting samples will be responsible for the initiation of custody procedures.
+The chain of custody will include documentation as to the canister certification, location of sampling event, time, date, and the name of the individual handling the samples.
+Deviations from

+6 procedure will be considered variances.
+Variances must be preapproved by the program

+7 manager and recorded in the project files.
+Unintentional deviations, sampler malfunctions, and

+8 other problems are nonconformances.
+Nonconformances must be documented and recorded in

+9 the project files.
+All field logbooks/data sheets must be incorporated into the Permittees' records

+10 management program.

-9 N-4d Maintenance of Sample Collection Units
+11 N-4d Maintenance of Sample Collection Units

-- Periodic maintenance for sample collection units and associated equipment will be performed - as needed.
-This maintenance may include cleaning, replacement of damaged or malfunctioning - parts, and leak testing.
-Additionally, complete spare sample collection units will be maintained - on-site to minimize downtime because of equipment malfunction.
+12 Periodic maintenance for sample collection units and associated equipment will be performed as needed.
+This maintenance may include cleaning, replacement of damaged or malfunctioning parts, and leak testing.
+Additionally, complete spare sample collection units will be maintained on-site to minimize downtime because of equipment malfunction.

-14 N-4e Analytical Procedures
+16 N-4e Analytical Procedures

-- Analytical procedures used in the analysis of VOC samples from canisters are based on - concepts contained in Compendium Method TO-15 (EPA, 1999) and in SW-846 Method 8260B - 17 (EPA, 1996). - Analysis of samples will be performed by a certified laboratory.
-Methods will be specified in - procurement documents and will be selected to be consistent with Compendium Method TO-15 - (EPA, 1999) or EPA recommended procedures in SW-846 (EPA, 1996).
-Additional detail on - 21 analytical techniques and methods will be given in laboratory SOPs. - The Permittees will establish the criteria for laboratory selection, including the stipulation that - the laboratory follow the procedures specified in the appropriate Air Compendium or SW-846 - method and that the laboratory follow EPA protocols.
-The selected laboratory shall demonstrate, - through laboratory SOPs, that it will follow appropriate EPA SW-846 requirements and the - requirements specified by the EPA Air Compendium protocols.
-The laboratory shall also provide - documentation to the Permittees describing the sensitivity of laboratory instrumentation.
-This - documentation will be retained in the facility operating record and will be available for review - upon request by NMED. - The SOPs for the laboratory currently under contract will be maintained in the operating record - by the Permittees.
-The Permittees will provide NMED with an initial set of applicable laboratory - 32 SOPs for information purposes, and provide NMED with any updated SOPs on an annual basis - 33 by January 31. - Data validation will be performed by the Permittees.
-Copies of the data validation report will be - kept on file in the operating record for review upon request by NMED.
+17 Analytical procedures used in the analysis of VOC samples from canisters are based on concepts contained in Compendium Method TO-15 (EPA, 1999) and in SW-846 Method 8260 (EPA, 2015).

+20 Analysis of samples will be performed by a certified laboratory.
+Methods will be specified in analytical techniques and methods will be given in laboratory SOPs.

+21 procurement documents and will be selected to be consistent with Compendium Method TO-15

+(EPA, 1999) or EPA recommended procedures in SW-846 (EPA, 2015).
+Additional detail on

+The Permittees will establish the criteria for laboratory selection, including the stipulation that the laboratory follow the procedures specified in the appropriate Air Compendium or SW-846 method and that the laboratory follow EPA protocols.
+The selected laboratory shall demonstrate, through laboratory SOPs, that it will follow appropriate EPA SW-846 requirements and the requirements specified by the EPA Air Compendium protocols.
+The laboratory shall also provide documentation to the Permittees describing the sensitivity of laboratory instrumentation.
+This documentation will be retained in the facility Operating Record and will be available for review

+31 upon request by NMED.

+The SOPs for the laboratory currently under contract will be maintained in the Operating Record by the Permittees.
+The Permittees will provide NMED with an initial set of applicable laboratory

+34 SOPs for information purposes and provide NMED with updated SOPs upon request.

+Data validation will be performed by the Permittees.
+Copies of the data validation report will be kept on file in the Operating Record for review upon request by NMED.

-36 N-5 Quality Assurance
+37 N-5 Quality Assurance

-- 37 The QA activities for the VOC monitoring programs will be conducted in accordance with the - documents: EPA Guidance for Quality Assurance Project Plans QA/G-5 (EPA, 2002) and the - 39 EPA Requirements for Preparing Quality Assurance Project Plans, QA/R-5 (EPA, 2001).
-The - 40 QA criteria for the VOC monitoring programs are listed in Table N-2.
-This section addresses the - 41 methods to be used to evaluate the components of the measurement system and how this
+The QA activities for the VOC monitoring programs will be conducted in accordance with the documents: EPA Guidance for Quality Assurance Project Plans QA/G-5 (EPA, 2002) and the

-- evaluation will be used to assess data quality.
-The QA limits for the sampling procedures and - laboratory analysis shall be in accordance with the limits set forth in the specific EPA Method - 3 referenced in standard operating procedures employed by either the Permittees or the - 4 laboratory.
-The Permittees standard operating procedures will be in the facility Operating - 5 Record and available for review by NMED at anytime.
-The laboratory standard operating - 6 procedures will also be in the facility Operating Record and will be supplied to the NMED as - 7 indicated in Section N-4e.
+EPA Requirements for Preparing Quality Assurance Project Plans, QA/R-5 (EPA, 2001).
+The 1 QA criteria for the VOC monitoring programs are listed in Table N-2.
+This section addresses the 2 methods to be used to evaluate the components of the measurement system and how this 3 evaluation will be used to assess data quality.
+The QA limits for the sampling procedures and 4 laboratory analysis shall be in accordance with the limits set forth in the specific EPA Method 5 referenced in standard operating procedures employed by either the Permittees or the 6 laboratory.
+The Permittees standard operating procedures will be in the facility Operating 7 Record and available for review by NMED upon request.
+The laboratory standard operating 8 procedures will also be in the facility Operating Record and will be supplied to the NMED as 9

+10 indicated in Section N-4e.